 This Act applies to students attending Loyola University utilizing VA Chapter 31 or 33 benefit to obtain their education goal.
 Loyola University will not impose any penalities due to the delayed disbursement of funding from the VA.
 Students with payment delays will not be charged late fees, prevented from enrolling or denied access to courses, libraries or other institutional facilities.
 Students are not required to borrow additional funding due to delayed funding.

-Immediately following registration held in the beginning of each semester, students who are taking courses leading towards degree requirements are eligible for benefits through the Veterans Administration and can be certified by the Director of Student Services in the Student Records Office.
+Immediately following registration held in the beginning of each semester, students who are taking courses leading towards degree requirements are eligible for benefits through the Veterans Administration and can be certified by the University Registrar in the Office of the Registrar.
 In accordance with Title 38, United States Code, Veterans Benefits, Loyola University certifies only those students who are admitted to a degree program and who are making satisfactory progress as determined by the probationary and exclusion policies of the university's colleges.

 Reimbursement is certified for courses only and excludes noncredit courses.
-All inquiries concerning the certification should be directed to the Office of Student Records, 504-865-3237 or email firstname.lastname@example.org.
+All inquiries concerning the certification should be directed to the Office of the Registrar, 504-865-3237 or email email@example.com.

 CREDIT HOUR CERTIFICATION RULES FOR VETERANS